 Spicy Gribblets And Out Comes the Hog (self release)

 The Specials Live Aston Uni '79: Too Much Too Young (Receiver UK Ltd.)

 Various Artists California Skaquake 2: The Aftershock (Moon)

 Various Artists Keep The Pressure On (Kingpin Recs, 1 May 96)

 Various Artists Ska Train (Hallmark Imports)

-Venice Shoreline Chris 4 Track Adventures of (Moon)
+Venice Shoreline Crips 4 Track Adventures of (Moon)

 V/A Superyobs (Vulture Rock Records 12")